 Continual Service Improvement (CSI)

-The objective is to continuously raise the calibre and effectiveness of IT infrastructure and services.
+The objective is to continuously raise the caliber and effectiveness of IT infrastructure and services.
 CSI evaluates historical performance and applies quality management techniques to enhance current procedures.

-The TOGAF was first created in 1995.
-Newer models or versions gave better iterations and theories, as was standard at the time in enterprise architecture.
-The Technical Architecture Framework for Information Management (TAFIM), the U.S. Department of Defense's own EAF, also served as a major source of inspiration for TOGAF.
+TOGAF® was first created in 1995.
+Newer models or versions gave better iterations and theories, as was standard in enterprise architecture.
+The Technical Architecture Framework for Information Management (TAFIM), the U.S. Department of Defense's own EAF, also was a major source of inspiration for TOGAF®.

-Enterprise software development can benefit from a high-level framework provided by the Open Group Architectural Framework (TOGAF), an enterprise architectural technique.
-Using a methodical approach, TOGAF assists in organizing the development process and helps reduce errors, manage timetables, remain within budget, and integrate IT with business divisions to generate high-quality products.
+Enterprise software development can benefit from a high-level framework provided by the TOGAF® Standard, an enterprise architectural technique.
+Using a systematic approach, the TOGAF® Standard assists in organizing the development process and helps reduce errors, manage timetables, remain within budget, and integrate IT with business divisions to generate high-quality products.

-TOGAF helps businesses design IT infrastructure that can be customized to meet their unique requirements.
+The TOGAF® Standard helps businesses design IT infrastructure that can be customized to meet their unique requirements.
 It recognizes businesses that want to properly and strategically manage their development process.
-By using this process, organizations can easily accomplish their goals of reducing errors, managing schedules effectively, remaining within budget, and integrating IT with business divisions to provide high-quality outputs
+This process allows organizations to easily accomplish their goals of reducing errors, managing schedules effectively, remaining within budget, and integrating IT with business divisions to provide high-quality outputs

 Preliminary

-The project's goals, parameters, and methodology are all established during the preliminary phase, which also establishes the groundwork for the development process.
+The preliminary phase establishes the project's goals, parameters, and methodology and also prepares the ground for the development process.

 Architectural Vision